Request a Callback 0808 175 1966

 11 – Tell Father Christmas

 Make sure Father Christmas is aware of your new address.
-When writing letters to the big man, include a change of address so younger movers aren’t worried that he won’t know where to deliver their presents.
+When writing letters to the big man, tell him you’re relocating, so younger movers aren’t worried that he won’t know where to deliver their presents.

 12 – Short Term Storage

-If you don’t want to be completely swamped with boxes and piles items you haven’t found a home for yet, book a short-term storage unit to free up space until the silly season is over, giving you space to invite family over and put up those decorations.
+If you don’t want to be completely swamped with boxes and items you haven’t found a home for yet, book a short-term storage unit to free up space until the silly season is over, giving you more room for guests and to put up those decorations.